Skip navigation

 c) Obtaining the UIT code involves filling in a form in which you will declare elements such as: type of operation, carrier, goods tariff code, quantity, value, etc. (follow the description in the Guide).

 Q4: Is the ITU code mandatory on the transport document?
-According to the latest legislative amendments published in the MO 597/27.06.2024, Art.
-9, point 2, states:
+According to the latest legislative amendments published in MO 597/27.06.2024, in Art.
+9, point 2, it is stated:

 "(2) The driver of the transport vehicle is obliged to submit, at the request of the competent authorities, the documents accompanying the transportation of goods subject to monitoring by the RO e-Transport System, together with the ITU code.
 The ITU code may be presented in any intelligible form.".

-Q5: What is the value to be declared in the VPS if the invoice is in foreign currency?
-When declaring the value the following will be taken into account:
+Q5: What value shall be declared in the VPS if the invoice is in foreign currency?
+When declaring the value, the following will be taken into account:

 A) the value of goods transported does not include VAT; b) in the case of commercial transactions settled in foreign currency, the conversion into lei will be made at the exchange rate of the National Bank of Romania valid on the date of declaration of the shipment in the RO e-Transport System; c) depending on the type of transaction declared in the RO e-Transport System, the value of the goods transported shall refer to the value known according to the commercial, financial or accounting documents, as the case may be, at the time of declaration; d) in the case of import operations, the value of the goods declared shall be the value entered in the external invoice

-Q7: Are postal parcels containing BRFR declared in e_transport for values >10000 lei?
-Parcels weighing less than 31.5 kg and with values greater than 10000 lei are declared in the e_transport system.
+Q7: Postal parcels if they contain BRFR are declared in e_transport for values >10000 lei?
+Parcels weighing less than 31.5 kg and with values over 10000 lei are declared in the e_transport system.

-Q8: Why can't DHL provide the car numbers 3 days before the shipment starts??
+Q8: Why can't DHL provide the car numbers 3 days before the start of the shipment?

 The complexity of DHL shipments does not allow us to know the number of a vehicle well in advance.
-In domestic shipments, multiple cars are used on a rotating basis, and the identification of a number can only be done by checking the car number individually.
+In domestic shipments, multiple cars are used in rotation, and the identification of a number can only be done by checking the car number individually.
 During the lifecycle of a transport, it can be transferred to multiple cars (1-4).

 Q9: Is the exception for the ITU code for parcels up to 31.5 kg granted regardless of the number of parcels/shipment?
 The exception is not granted if the parcels are moving together on the same means of transport, if several parcels together exceed the kg limit and are part of the same commercial consignment/trade.